ajkacca457/Ror_capstone_transactiontracker/README.md

 - Any user who signed up and logged in can track their grouped and non grouped transactions.
 - Transactions view pages displays transaction it's title, date and amount.
 - Both group and non group transaction view page display the total amount of transaction.
+- group show page displays all the associated transactions with the name of transaction author.

 ## Built With